hms-dbmi/pic-sure-all-in-one/README.md

 sudo ./stop-jenkins.sh

-# Additional Information:
+## Additional Information:

 - Any time you wish to update the system, please run the update-jenkins.sh script and then start the Jenkins server.
 This ensures the jenkins jobs and configurations are up to date.
+See [here](#updating-jenkins)

 - Always stop Jenkins using the stop-jenkins.sh script when you are done to prevent unauthorized access as Jenkins effectively has root privileges on your server.